Cow’s milk has been a staple of UK children’s diet for years now, but did you know that, as a drink, it is not recommended for babies under 12 months?

 The change from breastmilk or infant formula to cows’ milk involves a taste transition for infants who should become accustomed to a less sweet taste in their main milk drink.
 The naturally occurring sugar in milk is lactose, but this does not give milk an overly sweet taste.
 Plain animal milk has a composition which may be protective against the development of insulin resistance and chronic disease and therefore if alternatives to this increased risk of chronic disease, this is of concern to public health.
 The consumption of free sugars can stimulate excessive postprandial hypoglycaemia and insulinaemia, which may be linked to risks of obesity, type 2 diabetes and coronary heart disease.

 Children will get the majority of nutrients from food in their second year and beyond, and there is some evidence that giving lots of extra nutrients in fortified drinks to children who don’t need them may be bad for their health in the long term.
+The products are also relatively expensive.
+There are implications for both the diet of the toddler and the rest of the family if expensive unnecessary products are purchased which reduce the amount of household income available for buying unprocessed and minimally processed food.

 Why is milk good for your little one?